commercial real estate rental contract commercial real estate rental contract

 Key Elements of a Rental Contract

-A commercial real estate rental contract includes critical components that define the relationship between the landlord and tenant.
+A commercial real estate rental contract includes critical components that define the relationship between the landlord and the tenant.
 Understanding these elements is fundamental to navigating the terms effectively.

 Lease Term